 What Does This Mean For You?

-Going by our standard recommendations for setting target scores, you’d need to get a 1550 new SAT score to be on par with the top 75% of students admitted to Ivy League Plus schools; students with scores below 1400 on the new SAT are unlikely to be accepted.
+Going by our standard recommendations for setting target scores, you’d need to get a 1560 SAT score to be on par with the bottom 75% of students admitted to Ivy League Plus schools; students with scores below 1450 are unlikely to be accepted.

-The school with the largest spread between the 25th and 75th percentile scores is Cornell (160-point difference), while the school with the smallest spread is MIT (60-point difference).
-This is important because it means there’s a lot more SAT score wiggle room for the middle 50% of students who apply to, say, Cornell or Stanford, than there is for students applying to MIT or UChicago.
+The school with the largest spread between the 25th and 75th percentile scores is Cornell (160-point difference), while the schools with the smallest spread is MIT (60-point difference).
+This is important because it means there’s a lot more SAT score wiggle room for the middle 50% of students who apply to, say, Cornell or Stanford, than there is for students applying to MIT.

 Realistically speaking, few students apply exclusively to Ivy League Plus schools because they are so selective.
 If you do, you might fail to get into any college at all (this happened to a student a year above me in high school).

 Plus, a high SAT score doesn’t guarantee you admission to any school; other quantitative measures like GPA also matter a great deal.
-For example, Harvard’s scatterplot of admitted students for Fall 2016 shows the vast majority of students with a GPA of 3.8 or better out of 4.0.
+For example, many of these schools have an average unweighted GPA for admitted students that is very close to 4.0.

-The bottom line: a score of 1550 or above on the SAT means that you are highly competitive for the top schools in the country, while a score of 1400 or below likely shuts you out of most of the Ivy League Plus schools.
+The bottom line: a score of 1560 or above on the SAT means that you are competitive for the top schools in the country, while a score of 1400 or below likely shuts you out of most of the Ivy League Plus schools.

 Are you all fired up about getting into the toughest schools in the country after reading this article?
 Then you'll love our complete guide on how to get into Harvard and the Ivy League and these two sample recommendation letters that got PrepScholar co-founder Allen Cheng into Harvard (and other Ivy League Plus schools).